 In her spare time Ella enjoys travelling, sewing and cooking.

 Ella began her teaching career as a learning support assistant at CIS alongside many members of current Landmark staff.
 She is very pleased to be working with such fantastic team again.

 Grace is our Specialist Science Teacher, having worked in Education since 2005 with a variety of roles in both independent and state schools.
 She regards teaching as a privilege as it enables her to combine sharing her passion for science education whilst working with students to develop self-confidence in their own ability, both academically and outside the classroom.
-Grace has also been involved in working with students in the Duke of Edinburgh Award Scheme and looks forward to continuing with this at Landmark.
+She also coordinates the PSHEE learning here at Landmark.

-She knows through experience the vital importance of treating each pupil as an individual, and that there is so much more to education than academic achievement, vital though that is.
+She knows through experience the vital importance of treating each pupil as an individual, and that there is so much more to education than academic achievement, crucial though that is.

 A teacher who inspires children to succeed in a range of country-wide language competitions.
 Known for his unique and good-humoured approach to language learning based on games and movement.
 With a deep, enduring love of Latin, he also enjoys teaching Spanish to his students.

-Georgina Palfrey is a specialist teacher and is our Inclusion Manager here at Landmark.
+Georgina Palfrey is a specialist teacher and is an Inclusion Manager here at Landmark.
 She is currently completing training in assessing students for exam access arrangements.